Beliavsky/Fortran-tools-on-GitHub/README.md

 [f90wrap](https://github.com/jameskermode/f90wrap): Fortran 90 to Python interface generator with derived type support, by jameskermode et al.

+[FORTRAN format interpreter for Python (py-fortranformat)](https://github.com/brendanarnold/py-fortranformat): Generates text from a Python list of variables or will read a line of text into Python variables according to the FORTRAN format statement passed, by Brendan Arnold and michaelackermannaiub

 [FortranNamelist](https://github.com/jonathanschilling/FortranNamelist): Java reading class for Fortran namelists, by Jonathan Schilling

 [Fortran Namelist Reader](https://github.com/scivision/fortran-namelist): Python and Matlab readers for Fortran namelist => dict / struct, from scivision